STEAM Activities for Children

 WonderLab provides research-based opportunities that equip Lesley students with the knowledge, skills and dispositions they need to implement inclusive education in schools and other educational settings.

 WonderLab serves as a site where Lesley undergraduate, graduate, and doctoral students can conduct field-based assignments, early field experience, and specialized practicum.
 WonderLab also serves as a research site for professors and their classes.
 Currently, six professors from special education, literacy, science, social studies, and arts education use the WonderLab with their classes.
 The largest program within the WonderLab is our one-room-schoolhouse model for children in grades 1-6.

 We are located in an urban setting conveniently accessed via bus, train, commuter rail, and car.
 We recruit a diversity of children, provide after school bus pick-up to accommodate working families, and provide financial support to those in need.
 We also provide a Saturday program for African American girls in grades 1-5 called STEAM Beans, a Math Circle for girls in grades 6-8, and greenspace education to Cambridge Early Start and kindergarten classes.
 Activities take place in the new WonderLab classroom in Lesley’s University Hall, science labs, and green spaces in a variety of urban settings.
-To see more details about the program visit the WonderLab website.
+Read more about WonderLab.

 The WonderLab project's primary goals are to inform and guide teacher education in inquiry-based science education, and to gather evidence to capture learning through critical exploration.
 As part of this process, WonderLab directors are hoping to better understand how participation in informal STEAM learning at Lesley impacts students’ learning, including: (1) their understanding of and interest in science and STEAM; (2) their sense of place and environmental awareness; (3) their development of critical thinking skills in STEAM contexts.
 We are in the process of writing up our first research findings.